Active Learning and Bayesian Optimization: a Unified Perspective to Learn with a Goal: Experiments

 \subsubsection{Spring-Mass System}

 This benchmark problem consists of a coupled spring mass system composed of two masses connected by two springs.
+The challenges associated with this simple physical optimization problem are related to the intrinsic multimodality induced by the elastic behaviour of the system dynamics.
 We consider the masses $m_1$ and $m_2$ concentrated at their center of gravity and the elastic behaviour of the two spring modeled through the Hooke's law and characterized by the Hooke's constants $k_1$ and $k_2$, respectively.
 Considering a friction-less dynamics, it is possible to define the equations of motion as follows

 where $h_1(t)$ and $h_2(t)$ are the positions of the masses as a function of time $t$.